 Sustainable investments are at the heart of Triodos Bank’s work.
 The organisation promotes change by financing sustainable initiatives in key sectors.
 Their combined impact gives Triodos Bank the credibility to change finance.
 By increasing our influence, we are better able to stimulate positive systemic change in the banking sector.

 The boundaries of sustainable investments are determined by Triodos Bank’s mission, business principles and minimum standards.
-These investments have a direct impact on entrepreneurs, businesses, sectors and society, which is further detailed in the Impact by sector chapter (see page Impact by sector).
-The definition of sustainable investments and whether or not to finance a prospective customer is constrained by Triodos Bank’s lending and investment criteria and based on balanced decisions made by experts in Triodos Bank’s lending and investment teams.
+These investments have a direct impact on entrepreneurs, businesses, sectors and society, which is further detailed in the Impact by transition theme chapter (see page Impact by transition theme).
+The definition of sustainable investments and the decision whether or not to finance a prospective customer are guided by Triodos Bank’s lending and investment criteria and based on balanced decisions made by experts in Triodos Bank’s lending and investment teams.

-Procedures to assess and screen risks are undertaken by business managers supported by risk managers within Triodos Bank’s European network of offices.
+All of our assets are subject to positive and negative environmental and social screening.
+Procedures to assess and screen risks are undertaken by business managers supported and challenged by risk managers within Triodos Bank’s European network of offices.
 This process is described in more depth in the Risk and compliance chapter (see page Risk and compliance).
 Triodos Bank’s relationship managers interact with our borrowing customers on these issues.
-And all our assets are subject to positive and negative environmental and social screening.

-New sustainable ventures are pioneering new enterprises that tackle at least one of society’s key challenges.
+New sustainable ventures are pioneering enterprises that tackle at least one of society’s key challenges.
 For Triodos Bank, the transition to a regenerative economy is one of the most important, and a boundary for this material topic.
 Triodos Regenerative Money Centre (TRMC) aims to increase the conscious use of money through donations and catalytic investments.
 The initiative’s goal is to support a regenerative economy that serves people and is a steward of the earth’s ecosystems.
 TRMC aims to deliver its goals by supporting initiatives that pioneer new business models with an explicit goal to regenerate society and the planet.
 It aims to support initiatives that can fulfil a catalytic role as potential game-changers.
-The goal of every donation and catalytic investment is to increase consciousness and provide new perspectives on current questions in areas where, for different reasons, traditional bank and investment products cannot yet provide an answer.
+Every donation and catalytic investment provides new perspectives on current questions in areas where, for different reasons, traditional bank and investment products cannot yet provide an answer.

 Since inception, Triodos Bank has integrated mission and strategy.
 Unlike many other banks, we have always focused on risk, return and impact.
-That means this is a material topic, the boundaries of which encompass its entire activity.
+That makes this a material topic, the boundaries of which encompass our entire activity.
 This integration of mission and strategy influences everything: from our governance structure – which safeguards the mission of the bank – to our exclusive focus on sustainable investments.
 Two of Triodos Bank’s three key strategic objectives, being a frontrunner in responsible finance and unlocking our purpose, reference our mission explicitly.
-The third strategic objective, to be one bank that isredesigned, responsive and robust, links to our long-term resilience, a key principle of values-based banking.
+The third strategic objective, to be one bank that is redesigned, responsive and robust, links to our long-term resilience, a key principle of values-based banking.

-Triodos Bank aims to be a catalyst for change in the banking sector, beyond its immediate activities of financing sustainable sectors.
+As a frontrunner, Triodos Bank aims to be a catalyst for change in the banking sector, beyond its immediate activities of financing sustainable sectors.
 Changing the financial system so that it is better able to serve people while taking care of the environment we depend on is fundamental to our mission, hence its inclusion as a material topic.
-To do this, we need to not just be experts in banking, but also specialists in financing specific sustainable sectors.
+To do this, we need to be not just banking experts, but specialists in financing specific sustainable sectors.
 That's why we include sector-specific knowledge, as well as being an expert in sustainable finance, within the boundary of this topic.

-All of our products contribute to the development of sustainable sectors.
+This topic refers to all our products because they all contribute to the development of sustainable sectors.
 Products with a purpose are an important part of our strategic effort to ‘unlock our purpose’.
-They connect us with clients and society.
+They increase our relevance to clients and society.
 The products we offer serve to prompt or stimulate actions from our clients.
 For example, private mortgages are available in Triodos Bank Netherlands, Spain and Belgium, which incentivise clients to improve energy efficiency by offering a discount on their mortgage rate as the environmental performance of their home improves.

 Products are developed and managed at a business unit level by specialists in relevant fields.
 Platforms at Group level also provide a space to agree significant new products, share best practice and evaluate their performance across business units.
 This ensures that we can respond to local demand with appropriate, mission-linked products and services.

-Strong client relationships limit the chances of loans and investments going wrong and make working through challenges easier when problems do occur.
+Client relationships are a material topic, not least because strong relationships limit the chances of loans and investments going wrong and make working through challenges with clients easier when problems do occur.
 This is especially true of, and important to, values-based banks, who engage closely with the people they finance and the sectors they work in.

-As a bank with a stakeholder rather than shareholder focus, our impact on this topic applies to different types of personal client.
+As a bank with a focus on all stakeholders rather than a focus exclusively on shareholders, our impact on this topic applies to different types of personal client relationships.
 As part of this approach, we focus on improving the customer experience.
 Deepening our relationships has been a key strategic objective and is an integral part of Triodos Bank’s model.
-Indicators of our engagement on the topic include Net Promoter Scores, a mechanism to determine how positively, or otherwise, our clients regard their relationships with Triodos Bank.
-In addition, a grievance mechanism is in place for clients of all types.
+A grievance mechanism is in place for clients of all types.

-Sustainability is not only about environmental issues, but also about social inclusion.
-This is linked with social inequality, which is increasingly dividing society.
+Sustainability is not only about environmental issues, but also about social inclusion – and social inequality, which is increasingly dividing society.
 Triodos Bank aims to support a society that protects and promotes quality of life for all, with human dignity at its core.

 We support those that contribute to a thriving, mutually supportive community and society, within the boundaries of this planet.
 The social and environmental transitions we face are inextricably connected and this makes social inclusion a key strategic theme.
-Triodos Bank is stepping up efforts to put social inclusion into practice for our clients, stakeholders and within the organisation (Impact by sector - social ).
-The latter is highlighted in more detail below in Responsible employer and in the Co-worker report .
+Triodos Bank is stepping up efforts to put social inclusion into practice for our clients, stakeholders and within the organisation (see also Impact by transition theme on page Impact by transition theme).
+Our internal activities are discussed in more detail in Responsible employer below and in the Co-worker report.

-The importance of being a resilient financial institution continued to be prominent in 2021, because of the negative impact on clients and DR holders of the COVID-19 pandemic and the challenges surrounding the capitalisation of Triodos Bank.
+The importance of being a resilient financial institution continued to be prominent in 2022, because of the challenges surrounding the DRs of Triodos Bank.

 When it comes to privacy and data protection, Triodos Bank believes:

-that data is an abstraction, reduction of reality and an interpretation of behaviour.
-The world cannot be captured in abstractions and people should not be reduced to the data collected about them.
-And since data refers to the past it is not always a reliable predictor of the future.
+Data is an abstraction, reduction of reality and an interpretation of behaviour.
+The world cannot be captured in abstractions.
+People should not be reduced to the data collected about them.
+Since data relates to past experience it is not always a reliable predictor of future events.

-that data is valuable; therefore, Triodos Bank has an obligation to keep the data it holds accurate, secure and confidential.
+Data is valuable and Triodos Bank has an obligation to ensure the data it holds is accurate, secure and confidential.

 In addition to the issues we highlight here, we also publish an extensive data protection policy: ‘Respecting privacy and protecting personal data’ is available at www.triodos.com/download-centre.

-This topic does not have the highest priority for our stakeholders and the bank.
-This may reflect satisfaction with the prevailing approach to remuneration at Triodos Bank and suggests that our policy is well understood.
-Remuneration within Triodos Bank is based on the principle that the bank’s results are the joint accomplishment of all co-workers.
-Remuneration within Triodos Bank is neutral for all co-workers, without regard to gender, ethnic background, age, sexual orientation or distance from the labour market.
-Triodos Bank does not offer bonuses and has a relatively low differential between its median and highest salary.
-For more details of our remuneration policy and our performance as a responsible employer, please see Remuneration Report 2021 in this annual report.
+Remuneration within Triodos Bank is based on the principle that the bank's results are the joint accomplishment of all co-workers.
+Triodos Bank aims to have neutral remuneration for all co-workers, without regard to gender, ethnic background, age, sexual orientation or distance from the labour market.
+Triodos Bank does not offer bonuses and has a relatively low differential between its median and highest salaries.
+For more details of our remuneration policy and our performance as a responsible employer, please see the Remuneration Report 2022 on page Remuneration Report 2022.

-The COVID-19 developments have shown us even more the importance of our personal health and well-being and that of our friends, family and colleagues.
+The COVID-19 experience has reinforced the importance of our personal health and well-being, and that of our friends, family and colleagues.
 Triodos Bank takes the health and safety of co-workers seriously.
 We have paid considerable attention over the past year to supporting co-workers in this area.

-Triodos Bank’s role as a responsible employer is governed by the Group Director Human Resources at Head Office and specialists in its business units who have primary responsibility and resources to ensure the organisation delivers as a responsible employer, including the vitality and development of co-workers and a culture which supports our ambitions and mission.
+Triodos Bank’s role as a responsible employer is governed by the Director of Human Resources at Head Office and specialists in its business units who have primary responsibility and resources to ensure the organisation delivers as a responsible employer, including the vitality and development of co-workers and a culture which supports our ambitions and mission.
 Their efforts are underpinned by policies, including on remuneration, and grievance mechanisms.
-Goals and targets are defined at Group level in the annual report and in local plans in the business units.
+Goals and targets are defined at Group level in the Annual Report and in local plans in the business units.

 Engaging with communities is a material topic, whose boundaries are defined by Triodos Bank’s positive lending criteria.
-These criteria and our broader business model ensure that a very high percentage of our operations involve engagement with communities.
+These criteria and our broader business model ensure that a very high percentage of our operations involves engagement with communities.
 Potential borrowers and investees are subject to a social and environmental assessment.
-As a bank that does not have a branch network in most countries where we operate, many of the communities we serve are not local to the business.
-For this reason, we do not conduct significant local community development programmes.

-Triodos Bank discloses the results of its own social, environmental and cultural assessments in its annual report and other reports.
-This work is supported by a stakeholder engagement plan that is underpinned by a detailed description of our stakeholder groups, as set out in Materiality analysis (see above).
+Triodos Bank discloses the results of its own social, environmental and cultural assessments in its Annual Report and other reports.
+This work is supported by a stakeholder engagement plan that’s underpinned by a detailed description of our stakeholder groups, as set out in Materiality analysis.

-Triodos Bank has a grievance process that makes it accountable to third parties.
+Triodos Bank's grievance process makes it accountable to third parties.